I believe people fall into temptations of the flesh so quickly because it is a false intimacy.

-Of course, there is a certain amount of intimacy in all healthy relationships, but the temptation is kept to a certain extent.
-How do we know if we have gone beyond that unwritten extent?
+Of course, there is a certain amount of affection in all healthy relationships, but the temptation is kept, to a certain extent.
+How do we know if we have gone beyond that unwritten area?

 I knew my actions being made were sinful.
-I fell into temptation and it wasn’t the first time.
+I fell into temptation, and it wasn’t the first time.
 It had reminded me of my past, the one that took me two years to forget.

 I had many waves of regret from the last experience so why couldn’t I stop and prevent the recent one?
 Maybe it’s because old habits die fast, or it could be that I am just weak in this specific area.

-There are times when we hit a wall, some of us gently touch the surface before backing away, and for the rest of us we might be speeding head first, having to pay the costly repercussions of our actions.
+There are times when we hit a wall, some of us gently touch the surface before backing away, and for the rest of us, we might be speeding head first, having to pay the costly repercussions of our actions.

 Without having gone through times of trials, how would we have learned that they are wrong?
-We are molded into better people once we have received the consequences for our actions.
+We are molded into better people once we have received the consequences of our actions.

-The better response to all this might be to not fall into temptation from the get-go, but like I had said earlier, we are human, some of us stronger, and some of us weaker.
+The better response to all this might be to not fall into temptation from the get-go, but as I had said earlier, we are human, some of us stronger, and some of us weaker.